-If you want to recreate a photo or draw a picture with several different elements, gridlines can help you figure out where everything belongs.
+If you want to recreate a photo or draw a picture with several different elements, gridlines can help you to figure out where everything belongs.
 “If you have a photo or illustration that’s broken down into quadrants, you can start with one little section and get that section done first and then move on to the next one.
 Just make sure that you are still connecting it to the previous section so they still relate to one another,” says Elliott.

 Practice with these easy drawing ideas.